Guided Fjords of Norway E-Bike Tour

 Please note that we usually bike around 4-5 hours per day irrespective of the level of the trip.

-While your tour price covers most common expenses, a few meals not included in the itinerary may require additional spending.
-As a general guideline, budget approximately US $20–40 per person per day for these extra expenses.
+While your tour price covers most of the main expenses, including accommodations, daily breakfast, and many meals, you may wish to budget for a few lunches or dinners not included in the itinerary, as well as drinks, snacks, or personal treats along the way.
+As a general guide, allow around US $20–40 per person per day for these additional expenses.

 You can exchange currency at the airport itself, or at ATMs in larger cities.
 Most commercial establishments will accept international credit cards for payments, though its good to carry some local currency with you at all times.